ambiguoustexture/ambiguoustexture/README.md

 -->
 - 🔭 I’m currently working ~~on automated/low-latency trading~~ as a ~~always junior system~~ developer.
 - :worried: Experiencing ~~endless~~ imposter syndrome still, and even worse.
+- Considering a transformation from fin quant to LLM quant.

 <!--START_SECTION:waka-->